 In my opinion, you can’t really go wrong with the crab and avocado combination, but it paled in comparison to the negitoro maki, which is one of my favourites.
 Negitoro is spicy tuna with spring onions, and this was made with chopped tuna belly – it was mouthwateringly good.

 I’m definitely quite conservative when it comes to my sushi choices, though, and I absolutely loved the simple flavours from the nigiri kiku platter.
 With sushi, as long as the quality of the ingredients is there, you don’t need to combine too many flavours or textures – it just works.

 The nigiri kiku platter included a foie gras roll that I still dream about one month after my visit – it was like butter.
 You also got tuna belly, salmon, sea bass, yellow tail, shrimp, wagyu tartar, scallop and grilled eel, along with the usual fillers (in my opinion!) of cooked prawn, tamago and tuna.

 It was all absolutely delicious, the tuna belly and the wagyu tartar really standing out as well.

 I had a really enjoyable experience at Pan Chai, but the only drawback I had with the menu was the total lack of dessert options.
 We settled for a kir royale and a bellini, but given how much I enjoyed the nigiri in particular, I would’ve loved to have finished the meal with something sweet.
 If you’re ever in need of a bite to eat during a shopping spree, I’d definitely recommend the nigiri platter.

-Have you ever tried manti?
-Be sure to comment below, or let me know on Twitter, Facebook, or Instagram!
+Have you eaten at Pan Chai?
+Comment below, or let me know on Twitter, Facebook, or Instagram!